ikkerens/ikeapack/README.md

 The types `int` and `uint` are not supported because their actual sizes depend on the compiler architecture.
 Instead, be explicit and use int32/int64/uint32/uint64.

+#### Note about nil values
+This lib will initialize nil values when Unpacking/Unmarshalling, however it will panic if a nil value is attempted to be Packed/Serialized.
+This is due to the fact that there is no safe way to distinguish nil pointers from zero values.
+Be safe, don't try to serialize nil values.

 ## Include in your project
 ```go
 import "github.com/ikkerens/ikeapack"